Sirekinging/Sri-Lanka-Dengue-Fever-Cases-Datasets/README.md

 Check out my report and recommendation on Dengue Reported Cases in Sri lanka , all in 'My Analysis' File.

 Dataset Source :
-Multiple Sources on the internet including Kaggle
+Multiple Sources on the internet including Kaggle (An Omdena.com Project)

 P.S - The Sri_lanka_dengue_cases_weather_weekly_2007_2024_.csv file is a merged data of the weather report and number of reported cases overtime in Sri lanka (from 2007 to 2024)